Pr0xximity999/Quartz/content/Personal-projects/Arch linux/Neovim.md

 Very empty, but it works.
 I’ll quit by writing `:q`.
 Let’s install some plugins, starting with a nicer theme.
 Since my other apps use the everforest theme, i went with that one for this as well([source](https://github.com/neanias/everforest-nvim)).

 ## Setting up a theme
-Inside of `~/.config/nvim/lua/plugins/`, the file `colorscheme.lua`(this name is important) will be added containing the code as mentioned inside the [everforest-nvim](https://github.com/neanias/everforest-nvim) GitHub page.
+Inside of `~/.config/nvim/lua/plugins/`, the file `colorscheme.lua` will be added containing the code as mentioned inside the [everforest-nvim](https://github.com/neanias/everforest-nvim) GitHub page.

 ```lua
 return{